 2. Length of the Marriage

-• The duration of the marriage has a direct impact on the type and length of alimony.
+The duration of the marriage directly impacts the type and length of alimony.

-• Marriages that lasted many years often result in longer or even permanent spousal support, while shorter marriages may only warrant temporary or rehabilitative support.
+Marriages that last many years often result in more extended or even permanent spousal support, while shorter marriages may only warrant temporary or rehabilitative support.

 3. Established Standard of Living